Block caps are a tipping point in the conversation around inclusive design.

-As curators of brand, it’s ultra-important that we think about, and honor, the position of our audience.
+As curators of brands, it’s ultra-important that we think about, and honor, the position of our audience.
 Empathy.
 No matter their demographic, BLOCK CAPS IS SHOUTING.
 And you know I’m right because you just read that in a very loud voice inside your head.
 DON’T TELL ME YOU DON’T FEEL AT LEAST A LITTLE BIT OFFENDED AT THE TONE OF MY VOICE IN THIS SENTENCE.

 When we communicate in all caps, this is what we’re doing.
 It’s stressful and bad for the brand.

 2. Creatives are not the gateway to the audience.

 Creatives can mistakenly believe that we are the gateway to the audience.
 That we get to make choices about what they want to see and how they should be communicated with.
 We are not the gateway.
 The customer is.
 We have to rely on what we know about how people see, read and engage.
 Science.
-Studies done into this field, laws of UX and seasoned professionals with good advice.
+Studies in this field, laws of UX, and seasoned professionals with good advice.
 Through experience research and testing, the customer can show us what they respond to and we can follow their lead.

 Most creative assets were first generated by a designer of some description.
 It’s likely that they went through a pipeline including a creative director or measured against a robust brand bible with a prescribed design language.
 Hopefully, UX errors like block caps will be caught and corrected in that process.
 Yet quite often, brands either move too fast for this feedback loop or one just isn’t in place.
 Or worse yet, errors are baked into the brand.
 So It’s important that creatives of all calibers (right down to interns) have this information to make good choices for the brands they serve.